 The transportation industry, from vehicle manufacturers to shipping companies, has made safety a major focus in recent years.
 This drive is partly inspired by a variety of regulations, which are being drafted and enforced to reduce accident risks.
 For example, there are laws regarding mandatory safety equipment for new cars sold in the EU.

-A couple of years ago the EU introduced additional safety standards for new vehicles, many of which are AI dashcam/sensor based.
+Some years ago, the EU introduced additional safety standards for new vehicles, many of which are AI dashcam/sensor-based.
 Among them are driver drowsiness and attention warnings, advanced driver distraction warnings, event data recorders and more.
-These measures are now mandatory for manufacturers, meaning that if your fleet has a mix of newer and older vehicles, it may lead to a safety disadvantage in the latter ones.
-By using video telematics, you can bring the whole fleet to the same safety standard and ensure compliance in cases when laws or schemes are directed at fleet-owning companies, such as the Direct Vision Standard (DVS) in the UK.
+These measures are now mandatory for manufacturers, meaning that if your fleet has a mix of newer and older vehicles, it may lead to a safety disadvantage for some of your drivers.
+By using video telematics, you can bring the whole fleet to the same safety standard and ensure compliance when laws or schemes are directed at fleet-owning companies, such as the Direct Vision Standard (DVS) in the UK.
 It is not unlikely that more regulations like this will come.

 As for insurance, there are two aspects.
-Firstly, while video telematics systems are mostly not mandatory for fleets to get insurance, they are highly recommended due to sped-up insurance claiming and verification process, as well as higher rates of driver exoneration.
+Firstly, while video telematics systems are mostly not mandatory for fleets to get insurance, they are highly recommended due to sped-up insurance claim and verification processes, as well as higher rates of driver exoneration.

-Secondly, the topic of insurance premiums is always popular, as insurance is one of the most expensive elements of fleet vehicle total cost of ownership.
+Secondly, the topic of insurance premiums is always popular, as they are among the most expensive elements of fleet vehicle total cost of ownership.
 Video telematics is a way to potentially get better insurance deals.
-Though it won’t happen right away, in time the insurer will notice the decrease in accidents, as well as the speed and quality with which claims are processed, especially the possibility to reliably exonerate drivers from wrongdoing – all courtesy of fleet video camera solutions.
+Though it won’t happen right away, in time the insurer will notice the decrease in accidents, as well as the speed and quality with which claims are processed, especially the possibility to reliably exonerate drivers from wrongdoing – all thanks to fleet video camera solutions

 4. Increase road safety in real-time

 Road safety for fleets has a long way to go.
-For example, the European Road Safety Observatory (ERSO) notes that in 2020 there were 322 fatalities of heavy goods vehicle occupants and 635 deaths of lorry occupants in the EU – that’s not counting other traffic participants.
-Video telematics are not just there to provide information post factum – they actually can help both managers and drivers while on the road
+For example, the European Road Safety Observatory (ERSO) notes that in 2023 there were 333 fatalities of heavy goods vehicle occupants in the EU – that’s not counting other traffic participants.
+Video telematics are not just there to provide information after the fact – they actually can help both managers and drivers while on the road.

-Advanced driving assistance systems (ADAS), Driver Monitoring Systems (DMS) and Driver Behaviour Analysis (DBA) all help create greater awareness as parts of video telematics software.
-Depending on the setup, the driver can check the blind spots of the vehicle, make sure that a lane change is safe to initiate, and get reminders to rest or stop distractions.
-The fleet manager will receive notifications when the system detects issues such as distracted driving, lane and distance violations.
-They can then tap into the livestream and contact the driver directly to coach, warn or simply point something out in regards to safety.
+In addition, the fleet manager will receive notifications when the system detects issues such as distracted driving, lane and distance violations.
+They can then tap into the live stream and contact the driver directly to coach, warn or simply point something out in regards to safety.

-One more underrated safety feature is the SOS button.
+One more underrated safety feature is the SOS button (physical or app-based).
 The premise is simple – a driver can press it in case of an accident, health complications or a technical emergency to notify the fleet manager.
-Video telematics software brings this idea to the next level by allowing access to a livestream to determine what kind of help is necessary.
+Video telematics software brings this idea to the next level by allowing access to a live stream to determine what kind of help is necessary.
+Among other use cases, this feature can be especially important if the vehicle spills dangerous cargo or gets robbed.m to determine what kind of help is necessary.
 Among other use cases, this feature can be especially important if the vehicle spills dangerous cargo or gets robbed.

-Video telematics have proven their worth in multiple ways, from saving money by avoiding nuclear verdicts with proof, to saving lives by improving driving habits.
+Video telematics have proven their worth in multiple ways, from saving money by countering false accusations with proof, to saving lives by improving driving habits.
 No doubt that this technology will become more widespread in time.
-If your company is ready for this investment, we can assure you – it will pay off!
+The experience of Mapon clients shows that cameras pay off after a single resolved incident.
+Especially since we offer a rent option that makes it easier for you to get started.

 Here’s an overview of Mapon video camera solutions